firelayer/firelayer.io/app/www/src/docs/setting-up-firebase.md

 ## Create Web Application (Optional)
 Initiating a new project using `firelayer init` will prompt you to create a new web application if you don't have any web application on the project you selected.

-You can create it now in the Firebase Console while you are there and then select it on `firelayer init`.
+You can create it now in the Firebase Console and then select it on `firelayer init`.

 ## All set